 Off to Garmentory for “A Conscious Conversation”

-I recently spent the evening learning more about slow fashion and conscious living at Garmentory‘s “A Conscious Conversation”.
-Garmentory is a store carrying indie, or smaller, up-and-coming boutiques and designers (like Agnes Baddoo, Block Shop Textiles, Sophie Monet etc.), so it felt fitting that Garmentory’s founder, Adele Tetangco, would create a space to talk about the exciting new ways many emerging designers are looking at fashion today.
-That new “way”, is, well, slower.
-You may have her the term “slow fashion”, which is an increasingly growing movement:
+I recently spent the evening learning more about slow fashion and conscious living at Garmentory‘s “A Conscious Conversation.”
+Garmentory is a store carrying indie, or smaller, up-and-coming boutiques and designers (like Agnes Baddoo, Block Shop Textiles, Sophie Monet, etc.), so it felt fitting that Garmentory’s founder, Adele Tetangco, would create a space to talk about the exciting new ways many emerging designers are looking at fashion today.
+That new “way,” is, well, slower.
+You may have heard the term “slow fashion,” which is an increasingly growing movement:

 “Slow fashion is an awareness and approach to fashion, which considers the processes and resources required to make clothing, particularly focusing on sustainability.
 It involves buying better-quality garments that will last for longer and values fair treatment of people, animals and